Saxo Bank 2026: Up to €500 in Free Trading Fees

 Opening a Saxo Bank account is fully online, with no branch appointment.
 Allow about 20-30 minutes, including the mandatory investor-profile questionnaire (a European regulatory requirement).
 Saxo Bank offers several account types: tax-advantaged local wrappers where available (such as a French PEA), and a standard securities account (taxable) with no cap or geographic restriction and access to all global markets.
 Identity verification is online (ID + selfie).
 The account is operational once validated, usually within 24-48 business hours.

-The Saxo Bank welcome offer: free trades and reduced fees
+The Saxo Bank referral offer: up to €500 in free trades

 Saxo Bank brokerage fees in 2026